Property Market · Last updated 2 June 2026

 The Bottom Line

-Selling in La Linea in 2026 is a reasonable proposition given the upward pressure on prices from the July treaty and general demand in the area.
-Budget for costs of 4 to 7% of the sale price across all fees and taxes, get your documentation in order before you list, and use a gestoria for the tax side.
+Selling in La Linea in 2026 is a reasonable proposition given the upward pressure on prices from the Gibraltar-Spain border treaty, which enters provisional application on 15 July 2026, and strong underlying demand in the area.
+Budget for costs of 3 to 6% of the sale price across agent fees and notary costs, separate from any capital gains liability.
+Get your documentation in order before you list, and use a gestoria for the tax calculations.
 The process is manageable if you know what is coming.

 Frequently Asked Questions